beehive-lab/TornadoVM/docs/source/developer-guidelines.rst

 Checkstyle-IDEA Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+This plugin provides both real-time and on-demand scanning of Java files with Checkstyle from within IDEA.

    - Install the Checkstyle-IDEA plugin by going to **File > Settings** (Windows/Linux) or **IntelliJ IDEA > Preferences…** (macOS).
    - Select **Plugins**, press **Browse Repository**, and find the plugin.